 Storage

-Store in an air tight container at room temperature for 2 months.
+Store in an air tight container at room temperature or in the refrigerator for 2 months.
 If you doubled the recipe, the cinnamon simple syrup will crystalize more quickly than the standard recipe.

 Top tip